ValentinBailleulGH/Caseware_project/README.md

 - ## Description

-This file is a project containing a Python code, which purpose is to copy from one document to another a series of data according to their relationship with each other, while respecting several constraints.
+This file is a project containing a Python code, which purpose is to copy from one document to another series of data according to their relationship with each other, while respecting several constraints.

 - ## Project status